-Make sure elevation crank is free to rotate.
+If you mount the saw on any other Craftsman base or flat bench, make sure Elevation Crank has proper clearance to rotate.
 The saw must be bolted down.
-Position your entire saw (or saw bench) to slope slightly rearward, so the carriage will not roll forward due to gravity.
+Position saw to slope slightly rearward, so when the carriage is installed it will not roll forward due to gravity.